 If your baby sleeps in his own room:

 - Ensure his cot is free from unnecessary bedding and clutter.
 This includes pillows, blankets, bolsters and soft toys.
 You can control the temperature in the room with a fan/AC and by dressing baby in age-appropriate sleepwear.

-- Get a good baby monitor that lets you see as well as hear your little one.
+- Invest in a good baby monitor that lets you see as well as hear your little one.

-- If you helper sleeps in your baby’s room, advise her to never take baby to her own bed.
+- If your helper sleeps in your baby’s room, advise her to never take the baby to her own bed.